 They might initially seem like a bit of a nuisance to work with, but it’s easier and easier to treat them just like a .mp3 file.

-Having a dependable transcription service for .ogg files is extremely helpful for those who find themselves with a ton of work.
+Having a dependable online ogg converter is extremely helpful for those who find themselves with a ton of work.

 Katrin runs her own podcast show, and interested in best ways to transcribe audio recordings into text.